2018-19 Scholarship Program Policies

 Beginning this year, we will only accept online applications.
 To access the online 2018 Virginia Sheriffs’ Institute scholarship application, please click HERE.

 A. Students must be a permanent resident in a Virginia county or city where their sheriff is a member of the Virginia Sheriffs’ Institute (VSI) and has authorized the VSI to conduct a direct mail special appeal to raise funds for the scholarship program.

-- Applications will be mailed from the Virginia Sheriffs’ Institute office to the sheriffs’ offices by January 31, 2017.
-Applications can also be found on the VSI website.
+- Applications will be available on the Virginia Sheriffs’ Institute website by January 31, 2018.

 - Two types of scholarships will be awarded, one to full-time students and one to part-time students.
 All the scholarship awards to students will be consistent, i.e. all check amounts will be the same, depending on the type.

 - Only majors in the criminal justice field will qualify for a scholarship.
 Those majoring in law or pursuing a career as a lawyer will not be considered a criminal justice major.

-- Only students accepted to Virginia colleges and universities for the 2018-19 school year will be considered.
+- Only students attending Virginia colleges and universities for the 2018-19 school year will be considered.

 - Certificates of award will be mailed to the individual sheriffs’ offices by the end of May 2018.

 - After verification by the students of chosen college/major, checks will be made payable to the educational institution indicated on the application.
 College or university student IDs will be required to issue a scholarship check.